 I was fortunate enough to spend nearly 3 weeks in India with a group of school students a couple of years ago, which included an 8 day trek up to 4,000 metres in Himachal Pradesh.
 Prior to departure there were several visits to the doctor for the inevitable innoculations, but what he spoke about most frequently was the inevitable upset stomach.
 It seemed everybody I spoke to had stories of the unavoidable “Delhi belly.”

 Now I am probably not the most hygienic camper so I thought I needed to be a bit more pro-active.
 So I was ruthless in my use of hand sanitizer and purchased a “Water-to-Go” water bottle, which I used throughout my time in the country.
 Success, I managed to leave India without the slightest hint of an upset stomach whilst other members of the group were not so fortunate.

 I could write plenty about the science behind the Water-to-Go bottles and filters, a 3-in-1 system constructed using nano technology and how they reduce the contaminants in water by over 99.9% but if you are interested in this sort of thing I would recommend you pay their website a visit.

-I can honestly say that they next time I go away on a trip this bottle will be with me ensuring that I can drink safely from mountain streams or in some countries from the hotel taps.
-It could be the end of plastic water bottles on your travels.
+I can honestly say that I have taken this bottle with me on every trip since.
+Ensuring that I can drink safely from mountain streams or in some countries from the hotel taps.
+It should be the end of plastic water bottles on your travels.
+In our own way, also helping to reduce the awful proliferation of plastic pollution.
 My only slight grumble is that at times I like to add fruit juice to my water and that adding juices etc to the water can result in the filters becoming inefficient, but that is a small price to pay for stable insides.